-Answer: No, per page 6 of the Request for Applications (RFA), only one nonprofit can apply per building/facility/physical structure/address.
-However, the request and subsequent security enhancements may benefit nonprofits who cohabitate/operate in/from the same location.
-Multiple requests for federal assistance from the same physical address/building/facility/structure will all be deemed ineligible.
+Answer: No. Per page 6 of the Request for Applications (RFA), only one nonprofit can apply per building/facility/physical structure/address.
+However, the request and subsequent security enhancements may benefit nonprofits who cohabitate/operate

 Question: Can an application be submitted for a new building that is under construction?